MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Introduction

 \section{Introduction}

 As a fundamental yet essential research task in predictive learning, video prediction or called spatiotemporal predictive learning has aroused widespread research interest in the computer vision community.
-It benefits many aspects in real life, such as traffic flow prediction~\cite{deng2019exploring, guen2020disentangling, qi2023fedagcn}, human motion trajectory prediction\cite{wang2020probabilistic, chatterjee2021hierarchical, chang2022strpm}, robot control~\cite{xu2018video, wu2021greedy}, and precipitation nowcasting~\cite{wei2013soft, yang2022spatio, ma2022focal, espeholt2022deep, ma2023mm}.
-Video prediction is a special case of self-supervision, where the model needs to estimate upcoming future frames from given historical frames at the pixel level.
-Training such models does not require any annotated data, yet models need to capture a notion of the complex dynamics of real-world phenomena (such as physical interactions) to generate coherent sequences~\cite{castrejon2019improved}.
+Video prediction has numerous practical applications in various domains, including robot pose prediction~\cite{xu2018video, wu2021greedy}, precipitation nowcasting~\cite{wei2013soft, yang2022spatio, ma2022focal, espeholt2022deep, ma2023mm}, human trajectory prediction\cite{wang2020probabilistic, chatterjee2021hierarchical, chang2022strpm}, traffic flow prediction~\cite{deng2019exploring, guen2020disentangling, qi2023fedagcn}, and so on.
+It is a special case of self-supervision, where the model needs to estimate upcoming future frames from given historical frames at the pixel level.
+While it is not necessary to have annotated data for training such models, the models need to be able to grasp the intricate dynamics of real-world phenomena (such as physical interactions) in order to create consistent sequences~\cite{castrejon2019improved}.